pulp/pulp_installer/roles/pulp3/README.md

 * `pulp_cache_dir`: Location of Pulp cache.
 Defaults to "/var/lib/pulp/tmp".
 * `pulp_config_dir`: Directory which will contain Pulp configuration files.
   Defaults to "/etc/pulp".
+* `pulp_db_type`: Type of db to install packages for.
+Options are postgres or mysql.
+Default is postgres.
 * `pulp_default_admin_password`: Initial password for the Pulp admin. **Required**.
 * `pulp_install_dir`: Location of a virtual environment for Pulp and its Python dependencies.
 Defaults to "/usr/local/lib/pulp".